mszkb/whenext/README.md

 ## Features

 - **Real-time Countdowns**: Live updating countdown timers for multiple events
-- **Category Filtering**: Filter events by Tech, Gaming, and Entertainment
+- **Dynamic Category Filtering**: Automatically detects and filters by all categories in your data
+- **Passed Events Toggle**: Show or hide completed events
+- **Event History Page**: Dedicated page showing only completed events
+- **Multiple Sorting Options**: Sort by date, category, or name with ASC/DESC direction
-- **Confidence Scoring**: Each event includes a reliability score
+- **Confidence Scoring**: Each event includes a reliability score (only for upcoming events)
 - **SEO Optimized**: Full Schema.org markup for Google Gemini searchability
+- **Multiple Category Support**: Events can have multiple categories (e.g., "gaming/entertainment")
+- **Smart Category Icons**: Automatic icon assignment based on category type
+- **Category Color Coding**: Distinct colors for AI, E-sports, and other categories
 - **Responsive Design**: Works perfectly on desktop and mobile devices
 - **FAQ Section**: Comprehensive explanation of how the app works